Holmes-Benchmark/holmes-evaluation/README.md

 After running all probes an evaluations, you will find the aggregated results in the results folder.
 Either in `results_holmes.csv` for Holmes 🔎 or `results_flash-holmes.csv` for FlashHolmes ⚡.

+# 🔎Disclaimer
+We provide datasets in a specific format without endorsing their quality, fairness, or confirming your licensing rights.
+Users must verify their permissions under the dataset's license and properly credit the dataset owner.

+If you own a dataset and want to update or remove it from our library, please contact us.
+Additionally, if you wish to include your dataset or model for evaluation, feel free contact as well!
 ### References

 Hewitt, J., & Liang, P. (2019, November).
 Designing and Interpreting Probes with Control Tasks.
 In Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP) (pp. 2733-2743).